-Whipped Feta is the biggest bang for your lowest effort buck when it comes to dips and spreads.
-With only five ingredients and about 30 seconds in a blender or food processor, it's something you'll want to make at least once a week.
+Whipped Feta is the easiest, biggest bang for your lowest effort buck when it comes to dips and spreads because it requires only five ingredients and about 30 seconds in a blender or food processor.

 It may seem counter-intuitive because it's just cheese, but Whipped Feta can promote health by making it easier and more delicious to eat a tray full of fruit and vegetables!

 What You Need for Whipped Feta